oracle/accelerated-data-science/docs/source/user_guide/pipeline/quick_start.rst

 Monitor logs
 ------------

-To monitor a pipeline run, provide the pipeline run OCID
+To monitor a pipeline run, use the pipeline run OCID.

 .. admonition:: Tip